snowplow/snowplowanalytics.com/_posts/2018-12-24-snowplow-snowflake-loader-0.4.0-released/index.md

 <h2 id="dedupe">1.
 Deduplication</h2>

-It’s possible for 2 or more Snowplow events to have the same event ID due to the event ID being set in a Snowplow tracker rather than the pipeline, which can cause problems when the events are loaded into Snowflake.
+It’s possible for two or more Snowplow events to have the same event ID, for example because a duplicate has been introduced at one of the stages in the data processing upstream of the data landing in Snowflake DB.
 Event duplicates can prove a challenge in any event pipeline - we have previously discussed this issue in detail in [this blog post][duplicate-blog] and on our [Discourse forum][duplicate-discourse].

-To mitigate this issue, version 0.4.0 introduces both in-batch deduplication and [DynamoDB][dynamodb]-powered cross-batch natural deduplication:
+To mitigate this issue, version 0.4.0 introduces both in-batch deduplication and [DynamoDB][dynamodb]-powered cross-batch deduplication:

-* In-batch deduplication groups events with the same `event_id` and `event_fingerprint` in a single batch, then eliminates duplicates within each individual group.
+* In-batch deduplication groups events with the same `event_id` and `event_fingerprint` in a single batch.

 * Cross-batch deduplication works by extracting the ID and fingerprint of an event, as well as `etl_tstamp` which identifies a single batch, then storing these properties in a DynamoDB table.
 Duplicate events with the same ID and fingerprint that were seen in previous batches are silently dropped from the Snowflake Transformer output.